 - 6.1 Budget considerations were consulted on with The Overview & Scrutiny Committee, the business community, and parish council representatives during the final quarter of 2017.
-The feedback received from this consultation has been fully reflected in finalising these proposals. - 6.2 Feedback received from the business consultation process included support for the Leader Programme and the outcomes based budgeting process, and a strong interest in the councils major projects. - 6.3 At the annual parish conference held at the end of November 2017, support was given for increased council housing across the district and assurance requested that the councils priorities include non town centric projects. - 6.4 Consultation with Parish Councils to reduce the local council tax support grant (CTSG) began in December 2016 at the parish budget briefing.
+The feedback received from this consultation has been fully reflected in finalising these proposals. - 6.2 Feedback received from the business consultation process included support for the Leader Programme and the outcomes based budgeting process, and a strong interest in the council's major projects. - At the annual parish conference held at the end of November 2017, support was given for increased council housing across the district and assurance requested that the council's priorities include non town centric projects. - 6.4 Consultation with Parish Councils to reduce the local council tax support grant (CTSG) began in December 2016 at the parish budget briefing.
 The council has continued to subsidise the current grant since its introduction in 2013/14 despite significant reductions in government funding (Revenue Support Grant reduces to almost zero in 2018/19). - In order to give Parishes time to evaluate their budget and precept options the proposal awarded a full grant in 2017/18 and proposed to reduce it to 50% in 2018/19, with complete removal from 2019/20.

 - 6.6 As the grant compensates for the reduction in the council tax base caused by the council tax support scheme, some Parishes currently receive more grant funding than others. - 6.7 A questionnaire was issued to Parish Councils as part of the 2018/19 budget process with mixed responses.
-The majority favoured a continuation of the current grant funding but there was also support for the removal of the grant funding or a reduction to 50% of the current grant funding. - 6.8 Overall, the impact of the removal of the CTSG is not considered to have an undue impact on individual Parishes.
+The majority favoured a continuation of the current grant funding but there was also support for the removal of the grant funding or a reduction to 50% of the current grant funding. - 6.8 Overall, the impact of the removal of the CTSG is not considered to have an undue impact on individual Parishes. - 6.9 The Overview and Scrutiny Committee discussed the report at its meeting held on 29 January 2017 where officers and members of Cabinet responded to detailed questions.
+At the conclusion of questions and debate, the Committee agreed that there were no particular matters that it wished to raise for Cabinet to further consider.